danialkalbasi/react-amiibo/README.md

-# Usage of Amiibo APIs
+# Implementation of Amiibo API with React
 ![React Amiibo](https://github.com/danielkalbasi/react-amiibo/blob/master/public/amiibo-demo.gif?raw=true)

 A simple implementation of Amiibo APIs with React.
 If you are new to react, this project will help you to grasp some of the main concepts of the react and learn a few other useful techniques!